Chicago Illinois Profile and Resource Guide, City or community of Chicago, Illinois Facts, Information, Relocation, Real Estate, Advertising

 Chicago Tunnel Company Railroad

 Chicago had a 60-mile underground narrow gauge electric railway that operated with 149 locomotives and over 3000 freight cars forty feet below the streets of downtown Chicago from 1906 until 1959.
 These tunnels became infamous in 1992 when they became flooded and shut the city down for almost one week.
-Learn more about the history of the Chicago freight tunnels by visiting the Chicago Tunnel Company Railroad Home Page.
+Learn more about the Chicago freight tunnels by visiting the this page

 The nickname of "City of Big Shoulders" appears to have come from the poem by renowned American Poet, Carl Sandburg.
 A portion of the poem goes as follows: "...City of the Big Shoulders...
 Come and show me another city with lifted head singing so proud to be alive and coarse and strong and cunning, Flinging...against the little soft cities.."